タビスタ | まったく新しいオンライン英会話

 A. Fill in the blanks with the correct phrase.

-bottom of the career ladder dead-end job tackle something head-on
+bottom of the career ladder dead-end job

 Part I_A

 Lily just graduated from college and started her first job at a big company.
 She knew she was at the (1) because she had no work experience.
 Every day, she worked a typical (2) schedule, starting at 9 a.m. and finishing at 5 p.m.
-It wasn’t her dream job, but she wanted to gain some (3) by working on real projects.
+It wasn’t her dream job, but she wanted to gain some hands-on experience by working on real projects.

 B. Direction: Look at the "Would You Rather" questions below.
 Choose your answer and explain why.